120.604.81 Introduction to Molecular Biology

 - Methods of Assessment:

 Grades will be based on three online exams, each 1/3 of the final grade.
-Both exams will be composed of Multiple choice or short answer questions.
+Exams will be composed of Multiple choice or short answer questions.
 Students will also participate in 3 live talk sessions (not graded).

 The exams will assess the students knowledge and comprehension of the material covered as well as their ability to synthesize and apply this knowledge to new situations.